Convicted murderer Drew Peterson speaks to ‘Dateline’ - NewsBreak

 NORMA PETERSON: She wasn’t gonna give up.
 She wasn’t gonna let him win.
 She felt like she had the truth on her side

-Tonight hear from Drew Peterson, only on “Dateline,” at 9 p.m. on News 2.Copyright 2021 Nexstar Media Inc. All rights reserved.
+Tonight hear from Drew Peterson, only on “Dateline,” at 8 p.m. on KSN.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.